-Cats, dogs, horses and smaller animals like hamsters and mice, rats, snakes and insects all produce proteins within airborne particles that can trigger asthma, although their source varies.
+Cats, dogs, horses and smaller animals like hamsters and mice, rats, snakes and insects all produce proteins within airborne particles that can trigger asthma symptoms, although their source varies.
 With cats, it is the sweat and saliva that contain the allergen, while with mice, rats and rabbits, it is their urine.
 The size of animal allergen particles varies between 0.1 to 10 microns.
-Cat allergen particles are at the lower end of this scale and are easily stirred up into the air, which means that they can readily be trapped by a HEPA (High Efficiency Particulate Air) filter in an air purifier.
+Cat allergies are caused by particles that are at the lower end of this scale and are easily stirred up into the air, which means that they can readily be trapped by a HEPA (High Efficiency Particulate Air) filter in an air purifier.
 This could be a satisfactory alternative to the more drastic and often dramatising solution of giving your pet away.
 You might also consider washing your pet with Pet+ Pet Shampoo, it is specially developed for people suffering from asthma and allergies.
 Keep in mind that using an air purifier and asthma friendly cleaning products will not only protect yourself and your family from increased asthma and allergy symptoms, but can also protect your pets from developing respiratory problems.

 Mould is a microscopic type of fungus (a mushroom is a much bigger fungus!) and its spores are like the seeds of a plant - they are the way it reproduces itself.
 Mould spores travel through the air and, like pollen, they are readily brought indoors.
-Mould spores can also trigger severe asthma symptoms.
+Mould spores can also be a severe asthma trigger.
 The best approach to tackling mould is to get rid of damp in your home.
 A HEPA filter can back up such efforts by filtering the tiniest mould particles out of the air.

-IQAir HealthPro 250, HealthPro 150 models and the Allergen 100 all contain a hospital grade HEPA filter called HyperHEPA which removes 99.5% of particles larger than or equal to 0.003 microns in diameter and are ideal for people suffering from asthma.
+IQAir HealthPro 250, HealthPro 150 models and 100 all contain a hospital grade HEPA filter called HyperHEPA which removes 99.5% of particles larger than or equal to 0.003 microns in diameter and are ideal for people suffering from asthma.
 The IQAir range of air purifiers can deal with all of the asthma allergens described above and more...